This is a collaborative post by Ellie Jo with financial tips for stay at home parents.

 Financial Guide To Becoming A Stay At Home Parent

 And it’s there solely to catch you when you fall into one of life’s many unexpected pits that demands payment for you to escape.
-Who knows, your partner could lose their job, or become incredibly ill.
+Who knows, your partner could lose their job or become incredibly ill.
 Your squirrel fund will give you some money to support you through those tough times.

 Cover Your Family

 This is when money leaves your account regularly and builds up a healthy sum for your retirement.
-When you stay at home, it’s essential to think about how you will support yourself through retirement without a pension plan.
+When staying at home, it’s essential to consider how you will support yourself through retirement without a pension plan.
 It’s in your interest to consider setting up a private pension with a reputable provider.
 This will help to secure away your money until you are older.

 Staying at home with your children will be the most challenging and rewarding experience.
 Perhaps you won’t have a paycheck to show for it, but you will have the memories and satisfaction of bringing up your children on your own for a large part of their lives.

 Finances can often be the wall that stands in the way of those wanting to be a stay-at-home parents.
 However, with some careful planning, your wish could become a reality.

 Greg is a Chartered Financial Analyst (CFA) with 22+ years experience in Financial Services.
 He has held numerous FINRA Securities licenses (series 7, 63, 65, and 66), and is an expert on Investment Products and Financial Planning.
 Greg has 22+ years experience as a real estate investor and degrees in Psychology and Philosophy.